 Our program has minimal requirements and maximal research and educational opportunities.
-We offer a broad variety of research related courses as well as three introductory level courses in algebra, analysis, and geometry, which help first-year students strengthen their mathematical background and get involved with faculty through basic course work.
-In addition to the courses, there are several informal seminars specifically geared toward graduate students: (1) Colloquium Lunch Talk, where experts who have been invited to present at the Department Colloquium give introductory talks, which allows graduate students to understand the afternoon colloquium more easily; (2) Graduate Student Seminar (GSS), which is organized and presented by graduate students and helps in creating a vibrant mathematical interaction among the graduate students; and, (3) What’s Happening in Fine Hall (WHIFH) seminar where faculty members present talks in their own research areas specifically geared towards graduate students (this is duplicated).
-Reading seminars are also organized and run by graduate students for their learning and research.
+We offer a broad variety of advanced research topics courses as well as more introductory level courses in algebra, analysis, and geometry, which help first-year students strengthen their mathematical background and get involved with faculty through basic course work.
+In addition to the courses, there are several informal seminars specifically geared toward graduate students: (1) Colloquium Lunch Talk, where experts who have been invited to present at the Department Colloquium give introductory talks, which allows graduate students to understand the afternoon colloquium more easily; (2) Graduate Student Seminar (GSS), which is organized and presented by graduate students for graduate students, creating a vibrant mathematical interaction among them; and, (3) What’s Happening in Fine Hall (WHIFH) seminar where faculty give talks in their own research areas specifically geared towards graduate students.
+Working or reading seminars in various research fields are also organized by graduate students each semester.

-First-years students are set on the fast track of research by choosing two advanced topics of research, beyond having a strong knowledge of three more general subjects – algebra, and real and complex analysis, as part of the required General Examination.
-It is the hope that one, or both, of these advanced topics will lead to the further discovery of a thesis problem.
-Students are expected to write a thesis in four years but may be provided an additional year to complete their work if deemed necessary.
+First-year students are set on the fast track of research by choosing two advanced topics of research, beyond having a strong knowledge of three more general subjects: algebra, and real and complex analysis, as part of the required General Examination.
+It is the hope that one, or both, of the advanced topics will lead to the further discovery of a thesis problem.
+Students are expected to write a thesis in four years but will be provided an additional year to complete their work if deemed necessary.

-Most of our Ph.D.'s are successfully launched into academic positions at premier mathematical institutions; and, one or two go into industry.
+Most of our Ph.D.'s are successfully launched into academic positions at premier mathematical institutions as well as in industry.